maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 Is it acceptable to degrade certain functionality if it means other, potentially more critical, operations can continue?

-Isolated functionality can be switched off using bulkheads and circuit breakers, this protects downstream resources and also allows the application to continue processing other potentially successful operations.
+Functionality can be automatically switched off under certain failure conditions using circuit breakers, this protects downstream resources and also allows the application to continue processing other potentially successful operations.
 Traffic can be intermittently let through to test if service can be resumed.

 ## Prevention